Ali Parkinson

 Sound waves from the Gongs penetrate the body healing you mentally, physically, and spiritually and opening to a deep sense of peace and relaxation.
 Shilpa's sound baths focus on using the energy within us to create positive effects on our health and to create a sense of inner peace.

-Lie down under a cosy blanket, feel the warmth of the log burner crackling away, the glow of candle and fairy lights surrounding you.
+Lie down under a cosy blanket, feel the warmth of the log burner crackling away, the glow of candles and fairy lights surrounding you.
 Listen as Shilpa's voice and healing sounds wash over you, sending you into a deep and blissful state of relaxation.